Nitheesh23/-BungeeTech-Assignment/README.md

-**Project Name**
-I have developed a movie app primarily using React.js and the TMDB API.
+**Project Name:** I have developed a movie app primarily using React.js and the TMDB API.

 ----------------------------------------------------------------------------------------------------------------------------------

 **Table of Contents**
 Features
 Setup and Run Instructions